Samana, India

-Samana is a town and a municipal council in Patiala district in the Indian state of Punjab.
+Samana is a town and a municipal council, nearby Patiala City in Patiala district in the Indian state of Punjab.

 Before Independence, Samana was a part of Patiala Kingdom (PEPSU).
 Now it is a part of Patiala District of Punjab (India).
+There's nearest town is Ghagga and Patran.
+Before independence, Ghagga also part of Patiala kingdom.
+There is Patiala historical mansion.

 Geography

 It has an average elevation of 240 metres (787 feet) with Latitude 30.1583 and Longitude 76.1931.
-It is located on State Highway(SH-10) between Patiala and Patran.
+It is located on State Highway(SH-10) between Patiala to Ghagga to Patran to Moonak.
 The distance between Patiala and Samana is 26 km (kilometers) or 16.3 miles.

 History

-Samana was named after the wife of Ali al-Ridha, respected by both Sunnis and Shias, by their five sons (namely Imam Mash'had Ali) who moved from Mashhad to the present day Samana because of political tensions with the then Abbasid Caliphate's Caliph Al-Ma'mun after Al-Ma'mun poisoned and killed their father Imam Ali al-Ridha.
+Samana was named after the wife of Imam Muhammad at-Taqi, respected by both Sunnis and Shias, by their five sons (namely Imam Mash'had Ali who moved from Mashhad to the present day Samana because of political tensions with the then Abbasid Caliphate's Caliph Al-Ma'mun after Al-Ma'mun poisoned and killed their father Imam Ali al-Ridha.
 After they got settled in the area, they named the place after their mother; Later, Mash'had Ali died there and his shrine is also located there and many Muslims go there to participate in the annual Symposium held in the premises of the Shrine.

 Later the history is traced to the days of Raja Jaipal who ruled over, among others, the territories of Bathinda and Samana.
 It was included within the territory of Shahab-ud-Din Muhammad Gauri after the conquest of Ajmer and Delhi and was entrusted to Qutb ud-Din Aibak in 1192, along with the territories of Ghuram and Sunam.

 Samana is listed in the Ain-i-Akbari as a pargana under the sarkar of Sirhind, producing a revenue of 12,822,270 dams for the imperial treasury and supplying a force of 2000 infantry and 700 cavalry.

 While Samana is said to be a place of saints and scholars during the Mughal days, it was notorious also for its professional executioners, who served at Delhi and Sirhind.
 "Sayyad Jala-ud-Din", who was ordered to execute Sikh guru Guru Teg Bahadur ji at Delhi in 1675 was from Samana.
 Baig brothers, who were ordered to execute the younger sons of Guru Gobind Singh ji, 6 years old Sahibzada Fateh Singh and 9 years old Sahibzada Zorawar Singh, also belonged to Samana.
 This town was therefore one of the first places to have been sacked by the Sikh rebel Banda Singh Bahadur.
 He had to give up Samana towards the end of 1710 AD when it was retaken by the Mughals.
 The Sikhs retook it once again in 1742 AD under the leadership of Maharaja Ala Singh, the founder Maharaja of the Patiala State, and was recognized as a part of his territories by Ahmad Shah Durrani.